-ABP (The American Board of Pediatrics): Certifies individuals\ in general pediatrics and recognized pediatric subspecialties.
-The ABP website has specific information regarding the core curriculum for fellows, scholarly activity requirements, an evaluation and tracking program for fellows, entrustable professional activities for subspecialties, Subspecialty In-Training Examinations (SITE), content outlines for board examinations, and maintenance of certification (MOC).
+ABP (The American Board of Pediatrics): Certifies individuals in general pediatrics and recognized pediatric subspecialties.
+The ABP website has specific information regarding core curriculum for fellows, scholarly activity requirements, an evaluation and tracking program for fellows, entrustable professional activities for subspecialties, Subspecialty In-Training Examinations (SITE), content outlines for board examinations, and maintenance of certification (MOC).
+The ABP Program Portal houses information on all fellows in subspecialty programs and is the location where annual updates, scholarly activity information and certification of competency is completed.